pulumi/pulumi-eks/docs/eks-v3-migration.md

 ### Default Security Groups can now be disabled
 If you do not need the default cluster and node security groups you can disable those now with the `skipDefaultSecurityGroups` flag.
-Those security groups will not be created when setting that flag to true.
+Those security groups will not be created when setting this flag to true.

 Because of this change, the `clusterSecurityGroup`, `nodeSecurityGroup` and `clusterIngressRule` properties are optional now.
 If you're using those outputs you'll need to update your code accordingly.